lpizzolato8/esp32-wifi/README.md

 # ESP32 UDP Binary Receiver

-A lightweight, high-performance UDP server for the ESP32 (ESP-IDF) designed to receive and parse raw binary data.
-This project features a robust custom-framed protocol with **WPA3-SAE** support and data integrity validation.

-## 🚀 Features
-- **Custom Binary Protocol**: Uses packed C structs to eliminate memory padding and minimize overhead.
-- **WPA3 & WPA2 Support**: Configured for modern Wi-Fi security (SAE/PMF) while maintaining backward compatibility.
-- **Data Integrity**: Implements a Sync Word (`0xAA55`) and 16-bit Checksum to ensure packets are complete and uncorrupted.
-- **Non-Blocking Task**: Runs as a background FreeRTOS task, allowing the main application to handle other logic.

 ---

-## 🛠 Binary Protocol Definition
+## Binary Protocol Definition

-The system communicates using a fixed-length frame.
+The system communicates using a fixed length frame.
 The C struct is packed using `#pragma pack(1)` to ensure the byte alignment matches exactly between Python (sender) and C (receiver).

 | Field         | Type       | Size     | Description                                     |
 |--------------|------------|----------|-------------------------------------------------|